mydictionary-project/mydictionary-demo/README.md

 - **Press "\*" and "enter" to quit.**
 - **Press "\*" and "enter" to quit.**

+Also, for better comprehension, please read [basic information](https://github.com/zzc-tongji/mydictionary#2-basic-information) at first.

 #### 3.1.
 Configure

 Before using the application, configuration files in [JSON](http://www.json.org/) should be edited.

 Such files could be modified by any editors of plain text, such as "Notepad" (for Windows) and "TextEdit" (for macOS).

-For users who have difficulty with it, [JSON Editor Online]( http://jsoneditoronline.org/) could be a helpful tool.
+For users who have difficulty with it, [JSON Editor Online](http://jsoneditoronline.org/) could be a helpful tool.
 Here is the manual:

 1. Open the default configuration file.
 2. Copy the content to the left part of the website.